 Even though the village is quite small, you’ll find several art museums here, too, including the KaviarFactory and Galleri Lofotens Hus.
 Why not round off your aesthetic experience with a tasty treat at a café, pub or restaurant?
 Note that some places are closed on Mondays and Tuesdays.

 Take a selfie with one of the blue kicksleds that have been equipped with wheels – perfect in mild temperatures – and spend a night in one of the fishermen’s cabins by the seaside.
-If you want to get out of the city, a day trip to the Lofotr Viking Museum at Borg is lots of fun.
-Or perhaps you want to visit the charming villages of Svolvær or Kabelvåg, with museums, aquariums, and galleries?
+Go on a day trip to the Lofotr Viking Museum at Borg, or perhaps you want to visit the charming villages of Svolvær or Kabelvåg, with museums, aquariums, and galleries?

-The closest airport and Hurtigruten port of call are in Svolvær, from which you can take a bus to Henningsvær.
+The closest airport and Hurtigruten port of call are in Svolvær, from which there is a bus service to Henningsvær.

 7. A traditional Christmas in Røros

 If you’re looking for a nostalgic feeling, charming Røros has precisely what you need.
-The old mining town with small timber houses is on the UNESCO world heritage list and is the perfect place to avoid the pre-Christmas rush of the bigger cities, with lots of niche stores and talented artisans selling their wares.
+The old mining town with small timber houses is on the UNESCO World Heritage list and is the perfect place to avoid the pre-Christmas rush in the bigger cities, with lots of niche shops and local artisans selling their wares.

 Røros take a lot of pride in its food, so don’t be surprised to see reindeer, Arctic char, and craft beer on the menu.